Clique factors in pseudorandom graphs

 We are now ready to prove the existence of shrinkable orchards by appealing to Lemma~\ref{lem:recover min deg}.
 Indeed, we simply need to find orchards which satisfy the maximum degree condition given there.
 This condition is immediate when the order of the orchards which we aim for is sufficiently small, leading to the following easy consequence.

 \begin{prop} For any $3\leq r\in \NN$ and $0<\alpha,\gamma< 1/2^{3r}$ there exists an $\eps>0$ such that the following holds for any $n$ vertex $(p,\beta)$-bijumbled graph $G$ with $\beta\leq \eps p^{r-1}n$ and any vertex subset $U\subseteq V(G)$ with $|U|\geq n/2$.
-For any $m\in \mathbb{N}$ with there exists a $\gamma$-shrinkable $(k,m)_r$-orchard $\bc{O}$ in $G[U]$ with $k$ such that $km=\alpha n$. \end{prop}
+For any $m\in \mathbb{N}$ with there exists a $\gamma$-shrinkable $(k,m)_r$-orchard $\bc{O}$ in $G[U]$ with $k$ such that $\alpha n\leq km\leq 2\alpha n$. \end{prop}

-\begin{proof} We fix $\eps>0$ small enough to apply Proposition~\ref{prop: choosing removable vertices} and Lemma~\ref{lem:recover min deg} with $\alpha,\gamma$ as defined here.
+\begin{proof} We fix $\eps>0$ small enough to apply Proposition~\ref{prop: choosing removable vertices} and Lemma~\ref{lem:recover min deg} with $\alpha,\gamma$ as defined here and $k\in \mathbb{N}$ such that $\alpha n\le km \le 2\alpha n$.
+Note that due to our upper bound on $m$, we certainly have that $pk\ge n^\gamma$.
 We begin by finding a $((1+\gamma)k,m)_r$-orchard $\bc{O}'$ in $G[U]$.
 This can be done by repeated applications of Proposition~\ref{prop: choosing removable vertices}.
 Indeed we initiate a process by fixing $U'=U$ and $\bc{O}'=\emptyset$ and at each step we find some $K_r$-diamond tree $\cD$ of order $m$ in $U'$, add it to $\bc{O}'$ and delete its vertices from $U'$.